THE DIVINE FIRE

 Let us proceed with the passage.

-If any man’s work abide which he hath built thereupon, he shall receive a reward.
-If any man’s work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.
+If anyone’s work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.
 (I Corinthians 3:14,15)

 If a believer has faithfully followed the Lord and the Lord has given him a fruitful ministry, He will receive a reward in the Day of the Lord.